Divyansh-Mehta/crm/readme.md

 ```

 ## Running the application locally
-Follow the steps to run the application on local host:
+Follow the steps to run the application on localhost:
 1. Resolve the dependencies using
 ```shell
 ./mvnw dependency:resolve
 ```
-3. In the resources folder create a secrets.properties file.
+2. In the resources folder create a secrets.properties file.
 You can check the example secret.properties given below to know what to add in this file.
-4. Run the application with using
+3. Run the application with using
 ```shell
 ./mvnw spring-boot:run
 ```